 What happens when you miss a deadline?
 I’ve always prided myself in being one of those people who isn’t often late, who doesn’t miss assignments and always has the ability to manage their time effectively.
 Well, guess what?
 I missed a deadline!
 We are human and life can get extremely overwhelming, particularly at this time of the year when everything pools into a giant ball of stress.

 When it comes to pumping out papers or doing readings, I know exactly how much time I need in order to finish an assignment.
 Creative projects take quite a bit longer; an important lesson I found out this weekend.
-I had originally intended to sew my wampum to leather.
-It didn’t take long before I realized how difficult this would be, and instead had to run all around looking for a particular glue that would work with the materials I’d purchased.
 Words of wisdom are that you may underestimate how long it takes to finish an assignment and rather than miss the deadline, it’s best to ask for an extension.
 Ensure that you read your syllabus regarding assignment policies and how best to contact the professor; the earlier, the better.
 It’s better to submit your best work, even if it has a bit of a late grade, then to submit something that you have to rush to finish.
 If you are a person who chronically hands in assignments late, it may be up to your professor or TA if they want to grant the extension but they’re more understanding than you might expect.
 After all, they went through it, too!
 For certain assignments, you may have to contact your registrar’s office to request a form explaining your circumstances for why a project is late.
 Obviously, when it comes to major assignments or exams, U of T has official policies regarding that, which I hopefully never have to go through.
 But in the instance that you do, I’m certain there are resources to help if you have a good reason for missing an exam.